FDio/vpp/extras/hs-test/README.rst

 #.
 Implement SetupSuite method which testify runs before running the tests.
    It's important here to call ``setupSuite(s *suite.Suite, topologyName string)`` and assign its result to the suite's ``teardownSuite`` member.
-   Pass the topology name to the function in the form of file name of one of the *yaml* files in ``topo`` folder.
+   Pass the topology name to the function in the form of file name of one of the *yaml* files in ``topo-network`` folder.
    Without the extension.
-In this example, *myTopology* corresponds to file ``extras/hs-test/topo/myTopology.yaml``
+In this example, *myTopology* corresponds to file ``extras/hs-test/topo-network/myTopology.yaml`` This will ensure network topology, such as network interfaces and namespaces, will be created.
+   Another important method to call is ``loadContainerTopology(topologyName string)`` which will load containers and shared volumes used by the suite.
+This time the name passed to method corresponds to file in ``extras/hs-test/topo-containers`` folder

         ::